Jaeiya/gilmer/docs/COMMITSYNTAX.md

 Something that must be done out of necessity: Updating/fixing/adding/removing deps, moving/deleting files, update version, etc...

 **Cascading Style Sheets:** `css`
 Cascading Style Sheet changes, but only when CSS is the only code being changed, otherwise it's probably best to use a different action.
+Again, as stated earlier under `fix`, if you fix a CSS-only bug, it should go under the `css` action.

 ### **Deprecated Actions**
 - `add` - now falls under `feat`
 - `update/upd` - now falls under `chg`
 - `rename/refactor` - now falls under `clean`
 - `remove` - now falls under `clean` or `chore`

+> Note that any changes at all made to dependencies will still fall under a chore, whether *removed*, *added*, or *updated*.